StackVista/stackstate-docs/setup/agent/linux.md

 #### Online install

 If you have access to the internet on the machine where the Agent will be installed, use one of the commands below to run the `install.sh` script.
-The Agent installer package will be downloaded automatically.
+This will automatically download the Agent installer package.

 * `<STACKSTATE_RECEIVER_API_KEY>` is set during StackState installation.
 * `<STACKSTATE_RECEIVER_API_ADDRESS>` is specific to your installation of StackState.